hbowie/SoftDevBigIdeas-23/content/Communicate Clearly.md

 	It's best to use warmer methods for the most critical exchanges of information.

 3. Customer communication: be sure to communicate regularly and proactively with your key project stakeholders, to avoid any surprises or misunderstandings.
+For more on this topic, see the Pagan Tuna post, "[[Customer Communication]]".

 4. Document formats: Lightweight markup languages such as <a href="https://daringfireball.net/projects/markdown/" class="reflink" target="ref">Markdown</a> and Web content management systems such as <a href="https://en.wikipedia.org/wiki/Wiki" class="reflink" target="ref">wikis</a> offer significant advantages over the usual word processing alternatives.
-For more on this topic, see the appendix "[[Ten Reasons to Ditch Your Word Documents]]".
+For more on this topic, see the Pagan Tuna post,  "[[Ten Reasons to Ditch Your Word Documents]]".

 5. Storage and retrieval of project documents: many projects rely on PowerPoint presentations stored in multiple places, exchanged via e-mail, with no easy way to find the latest version of a particular piece of information when you need it.
 Instead, try to emulate a site like Wikipedia.
-For more on this topic, see the appendix "[[Lessons We (Should) Have Learned from the Web]]."
+For more on this topic, see the Pagan Tuna post,  "[[Lessons We (Should) Have Learned from the Web]]."

 6. Effective use of E-mail: this can be an effective means of communication, but it is often used poorly.
 For more on this topic, see the appendix "[[Taming the E–mail Monster]]."